cozygene/FEAST/README.md

-FEAST
+FEAST - a scalable algorithm for quantifying the origins of complex microbial communities
 -----------------------

-FEAST is a scalable algorithm for quantifying the origins of complex microbial communities.
+A major challenge of analyzing the compositional structure of microbiome data is identifying its potential origins.
+Here, we introduce Fast Expectation-mAximization microbial Source Tracking (FEAST), a ready-to-use scalable framework that can simultaneously estimate the contribution of thousands of potential source environments in a timely manner, thereby helping unravel the origins of complex microbial communities.
+The information gained from FEAST may provide insight into quantifying contamination, tracking the formation of developing microbial communities, as well as distinguishing and characterizing bacteria-related health conditions.
+For more details see Shenhav et al. 2019, Nature Methods (https://www.nature.com/articles/s41592-019-0431-x).

 Support
 -----------------------